-- (a) beacon to be coded with the TEST protocol; - (b) 121.5/243 MHz homing signal is disabled; - (c) 48 hours' notice shall be provided to RCCNZ; and - (d) responses are provided to the questions as listed in the "BEACON TEST COORDINATION MESSAGE" below including the Cospas-Sarsat type approval certificate number.
+- (a) beacon to be coded with the TEST protocol; - (b) 121.5/243 MHz homing signal is disabled; - (c) 48 hours' notice shall be provided to JRCCNZ; and - (d) responses are provided to the questions as listed in the "BEACON TEST COORDINATION MESSAGE" below including the Cospas-Sarsat type approval certificate number.

-A beacon owner wishing to undertake an operational test of a 406 MHz beacon, without the notifications above, is normally prohibited as the tests are then dependent upon the Cospas-Sarsat space and ground segment to provide the results of the detections.
+A beacon owner wishing to undertake an operational test of a 406 MHz beacon, without the notifications above, is normally prohibited as the tests are then dependent upon the Cospas-Sarsat Space and Ground Segments to provide the results of the detections.